 On 1 November 1968 it was announced that Knighton Road School was going to become a Normal School and as from February 1969 it was to be called Knighton Normal School.
 Mr Dempsey left at the end of 1968 after 8 years as headmaster to become principal of Vardon School.
 Mr George Spurway took up the position of Principal on 1 February 1969.

 The implications of Knighton becoming a Normal School meant the school would become increasingly involved with the practical training of students from the Hamilton Teachers’ College.
 This meant that additional accommodation and major alterations to existing buildings needed to take place.
-After lengthy negotiations with the South Auckland Education Board a start was made on 15 December 1969 on a building programme that included the erection of a Student Common Room comprising two offices, a Group Teaching room, two large Common rooms equipped with with a kitchen and toilet facilities.
+After lengthy negotiations with the South Auckland Education Board a start was made on 15 December 1969 on a building programme that included the erection of a Student Common Room comprising two offices, a Group Teaching room, and two large Common rooms equipped with with a kitchen and toilet facilities.
 A well designed Library attached to which was another Group Teaching room was another valuable acquisition.
-Major alterations to the Adminstration area, a complete new heating system, the enlargement of two existing classrooms, the upgrading of six prefabricated classrooms, extensions to sealed areas, car parking, an entrance gateway, additional concrete paving and the construction of a sandpit outside the Infant area completed the project which was finished in September 1970.
+Major alterations to the administration area, a complete new heating system, the enlargement of two existing classrooms, the upgrading of six prefabricated classrooms, extensions to sealed areas, car parking, an entrance gateway, additional concrete paving and the construction of a sandpit outside the infant area completed the project which was finished in September 1970.

 This Normal School continues until the present and currently the School hosts and helps teach the one year Graduate training programme in conjunction with the School of Education at Waikato University.